Maria Hadden: Committees

 During the 2019–23 term, Hadden is a member of eight standing committees in the City Council: economic, capital, and technology development; ethics and government oversight; environmental protection and energy; housing and real estate; human relations and health; special events, cultural affairs, and recreation; zoning, landmarks, and building standards; and committees and rules.

 Alliances and relationships

+In the 2019–23 term, Hadden joined the City Council's Progressive Caucus, Black Caucus, and LGBT Caucus, and pledged to join the council's Women's Caucus.
+She served as the treasurer for the Progressive Caucus.
+In the 2023–27 term, Hadden serves as the co-chair of the Progressive Caucus.

-After winning her seat in the first round of the 2019 elections, Hadden endorsed several candidates vying for City Council seats in the run-off elections: Andre Vasquez, who defeated Patrick J. O'Connor (40th ward); Jessica Gutierrez, who challenged Ariel Reboyras (30th ward); and two candidates ran in open races: Matt Martin (47th ward) and Robert Murphy (39th ward).
-She also announced support for other candidates in run-off elections who, like her, had been endorsed by United Working Families: Rossana Rodríguez Sanchez (33rd ward), Rafa Yañez (15th ward), and Jeanette Taylor (20th ward).
+After winning her seat in the first round of the 2019 elections, Hadden endorsed several candidates vying for City Council seats, including Andre Vasquez, Jessica Gutierrez, Matt Martin, Robert Murphy, Rossana Rodríguez Sanchez, Rafa Yañez, and Jeanette Taylor.
 She declined to make an endorsement in the 2019 mayoral election, citing her goal of being an independent alderman as well as strong support received by both run-off candidates in the 49th ward in the first round.

-At the start of the 2019–2023 term, Hadden joined the City Council's Progressive Caucus, Black Caucus, and LGBT Caucus.
-She was selected as the treasurer for the Progressive Caucus.
-She has also pledged to join the council's Women's Caucus.
+In the 2023 Chicago mayoral election, Hadden endorsed Brandon Johnson, who went on to win the election.